Abba, Birthdays & Awesome Memories!

 For those who know me well, sometimes I just say the corniest things out of the blue, some of you may call them "Jenny-ism's", I get that from three people in my life, my mom, my Tia Linda and my Tia Leti.
 My Tia Leti always calls me "Janie" because she has a hard time pronouncing my name, so if you ever happen to call out the name "Janie", I just might turn around and say "Hi" and you would have to thank my Tia Leti for it.
 Our "ism's" is what makes us fun people to be around ;-)

 My Tia Linda taught me to go against the "social norm"and be a "rebel" in a good way when it came to living life.
 She likes to have fun, but with a balance, never going to far beyond reason, she always encouraged me to do the same.
 I guess she saw that I had a free spirit, she has it too, I know.
 She is definitely the one who taught me that's its okay to get all excited jumping up and down about the smallest littlest things, even if the world around us doesn't understand why, because she does.
-Our "ism's" make sense to us, we then realize what we just said made others laugh and laugh along too, because it actually is funny.
-She can laugh and see humor in the most silliest things and we both end up laughing until tears come out of our eyes, have been doing so all of our lives together as far as I know.
+Our "ism's" make sense to us, and just when we think no one else gets them, we hear other joining in our laughter because what we said actually is funny.
+She can laugh and see humor in the most silliest things and we both end up laughing until tears come out of our eyes, we have been doing so all of our lives together as far as I know.

 The song emerges: